emcog/mindfulness-connected/MBOE.md

 ## The evidence

 Our flagship programme, Mindfulness-Based Organisational Education (MBOE) has been tested under trial conditions with hospitals staff.
 It not only reduces stress, see Figure 2 from the paper published in the journal, Mindfulness, but increases Basic Psychological Needs at Work Scale (BPNWS), see Figure 1.
 BPNWS is a validated self-report scale from Self Determination Theory, which includes three elements: autonomy, competence and relatedness.
-This study has been published in the journal, Mindfulness making our programme
+This study has been published in the journal, Mindfulness making our programme one of only a small number of evidence-based programmes.

 {% include image.html title="Psychological needs at work"
 	src="/assets/images/diagrams/chart-1.svg"